 The authors would like to thank Maria Kobel, Eileen Lashani, Suse Prejawa and Robert Scholz for valuable input to the manuscript.

-Open access funding provided by Max Planck Institute for Human Cognitive and Brain Sciences.
+Open access funding provided by Max Planck Society.
 This work was funded by the Deutsche Forschungsgemeinschaft, SFB1052: A5 (to AH, FR, HH) and the Federal Ministry of Education and Research (BMBF), Germany, in the framework of the Integrated Research and Treatment Center Adiposity Diseases at the University of Leipzig FKZ: 01E01501 (to AH, FR, KW, LKJ, MW, NB, NH).
 MP is funded by a project grant by the Roland Ernst Stiftung.

 Conflict of Interest

 All authors declare that they have no conflict of interest.

 Human and Animal Rights and Informed Consent